jdmonin/JSettlers2/doc/Readme.developer.md

 ## Saving and loading games at server

-To help with testing, the server can save a game and board's state to a file and load it later, using debug commands.
+To help with testing, the server can save a game and board's state to a file and load it later, using admin/debug commands.

 This feature is experimental and still being developed, so the notes here are very basic.